Cool For School

-These questions are asked in majority of households in Israel that have school-aged children.
+These questions are asked in the majority of households in Israel that have school-aged children.
 Isn't it strange that nowadays we find most information fast and available to us, but still these questions are asked?

-Parents, being parents want to know about homework, exams, friends and other school and social related issues.
+Parents, being parents want to know about homework, exams, friends, and other school and social related issues.
 They want to get reminders and information from a reliable source.

-Children, being children are sometimes forgetful or embarrassed and tend to deliver information partially, late or not at all.
+Children, being children are sometimes forgetful or embarrassed and tend to deliver information partially, late, or not at all.

-Most parents communicate directly with the teacher only once or twice a year at the scheduled parents meeting, which makes real-time problem solving difficult.
+Most parents communicate directly with the teacher only once or twice a year at the scheduled parent's meeting, which makes real-time problem solving difficult.

 Dependent on student compliance with tasks

-Disorganised in managing the flow of information
+Disorganized in managing the flow of information

 Lack of involvement and cooperation from parents